prosopo/protocol/README.md

 ## Deploy

 The protocol repository is implemented as a [redspot](https://github.com/patractlabs/redspot) project.
-You can install dependencies and then run a script to deploy.
+You can install dependencies and then run a script to deploy the contract.

 ```bash
 yarn && yarn deploy